 Your company decides on the price of products based on all of their features and their value.
 However, when a user pays for all these features but only uses a few of them, the perceived value of your product will decrease, and they’ll start wondering about your price tag.
 This could lead them to switch to a competitor.

 In short, feature adoption affects product success, revenue, retention, and more.
 This makes it one of the critical aspects that you should improve.

 What is the difference between feature adoption and product adoption?

-Both feature adoption and product adoption are essential SaaS metrics, and only thinking about one of them isn’t enough since these two adoption metrics account for different things.
-While product adoption takes a holistic look at customers’ interactions with your tools, feature adoption analyzes customers’ interactions with individual features of your products.
+Whether or not you’re focusing on product-led growth, both feature adoption and product adoption are essential SaaS metrics, and only thinking about one of them isn’t enough since these two adoption metrics account for different things.
+While product adoption (and the product adoption curve in particular) takes a holistic look at customers’ interactions with your tools, feature adoption analyzes customers’ interactions with individual features of your products.

 A customer may adopt your product by simply purchasing it and using it several times, but they may not adopt all of its features and only use one or two of the most basic ones.
 So, a successfully adopted product doesn’t necessarily mean you’ve achieved feature adoption.

 A versatile product adoption tool such as HockeyStack can help you keep track of both product and feature adoption via customizable dashboards.
 These tools provide you with numeric data and visual elements like graphs and charts, making it easier to understand your product’s performance.

 To someone hearing about it for the first time, feature adoption may sound like a simple yes or no question i.e. does the user utilize a feature or not?
 However, if this was all feature adoption was about, there wouldn’t be so many ways to work on and improve it (and this article probably wouldn’t be so long).

 While talking about feature adoption, one should also consider:

 1. Breadth of Adoption